jkkummerfeld/text2sql-data/data/README.md

 The two directories contain relevant data that we did not use in our paper:

-- `non-sql-data`, variants of the datasets (e.g. with logical forms instead of SQL, or with translation into other languages)
+- `non-sql-data`, variants of the datasets (e.g. with logical forms instead of SQL, or with translation into other languages, from the [GeoQuery](http://www.cs.utexas.edu/users/ml/wasp/) website)
 - `original`, the data from prior work that we modified